LoopKit/looptips/docs/data/tidepool.md

 *Tidepool* has [announced](https://tidepool.org/loop/) that they are embarking on a project to build and support an FDA-regulated version of *Loop*, to be available in the iOS App Store, intended to work with commercially available insulin pumps and CGMs.

 ## <span class="notranslate">Tidepool</span>  Data
-Once you start uploading data into your *Tidepool* account, you'll see some of the benefits pretty quickly. <span class="notranslate">Tidepool</span>'s data presentation is easy on the eyes.
+Once you start uploading data into your *Tidepool* account, you'll see some of the benefits pretty quickly.
+Tidepool&#39;s data presentation is easy on the eyes.
 Lots of calm colors, logical data layout, quick to access important information...basically a breeze to get your needed data and get on with your analysis.

 ![Tidepool Sample](../img/tidepool_sample.png){width="750"}
 {align="center"}

-To use <span class="notranslate">Tidepool</span>'s services, the process is pretty standard:
+To use Tidepool&#39;s services, the process is pretty standard:

 * Create a free *Tidepool* account to become the warehouse for your diabetes data.
 * Upload device data to your account.